 Peiyang Song

-I am an undergraduate student studying Computer Science at California Institute of Technology (Caltech), advised by Prof. Steven Low, with a minor in Robotics advised by Prof. Günter Niemeyer.
+I am a 3rd-year undergraduate student studying Computer Science at California Institute of Technology (Caltech), advised by Prof. Steven Low, with a minor in Robotics advised by Prof. Günter Niemeyer.
 I am a researcher in the Stanford AI Lab (SAIL), working with Prof. Noah Goodman and Gabriel Poesia in the Computation & Cognition Lab (CoCoLab).
+I will join Berkeley AI Research (BAIR) Lab, starting June 2025, advised by Prof. Dawn Song.
 I have also been fortunate to work with Prof. Anima Anandkumar (Caltech), Dr. Kaiyu Yang (Meta), Prof. Tim Sherwood (UC Santa Barbara), and Dr. Jeremy Lau (Google) during my undergrad.

 宋沛洋 / Email / CV / Bio / Google Scholar / GitHub / LinkedIn / Twitter